Terminology in Motion

 A motion control system typically consists of a controller to process motion algorithms and signals; an amplifier to boost signals to a level needed to power an actuator that provides the motion output; and feedback (sensors/transducers) to allow adjustments for process changes, based on comparing measured output with the input.

-Motion profile --The velocity versus time (or position) relationship of the move made by a motion axis.
+Motion profile —The velocity versus time (or position) relationship of the move made by a motion axis.
+See diagram for two common, though unrelated, types of motion profiles.

-Quadrature --A technique that separates signal channels by 90° (electrical) in feedback devices.
+Quadrature —A technique that separates signal channels by 908 (electrical) in feedback devices.
 It is used with encoders and resolvers to detect direction of motion.

 This sampling of terms draws on various sources, notably, Programmable Motion Control Handbook (1992) , National Electrical Manufacturers Association (Washington).